-Historically the Defence Force has been an incubator for Māori Leadership - from the 28th Māori Battalion through to modern times.
+Historically, the Defence Force has been an incubator for Māori Leadership, such as during World War 1, in the Māori (28th) Battalion of World War 2, and through to modern times.

-In more recent times former military officers have led the Ministry of Māori Affairs/Ministry of Māori Development.
-Leaders like former Chief Executives Leith Comer and the late Tā Wira Gardiner, and the current Secretary Dave Samuels.
+In more recent times, former military officers have led the Ministry of Māori Affairs/Ministry of Māori Development.
+Leaders include the late Sir Wira Gardiner, Leith Comer, and current Secretary Dave Samuels.

-In 2021, the Secretary for Māori Development in conjunction with the Chief of Defence Force and the public service Commissioner collectively endorsed the development of a course pilot.
+In 2021, the Secretary for Māori Development in conjunction with the Chief of Defence Force and the Public Service Commissioner collectively endorsed the development of a course pilot.